mrigor87/department/README.md

 rest/departments/{id}/|DELETE|delete department by id rest/departments/|PUT|update department
 rest/departments/|POST|create new department
 rest/departments/withAvgSalary/|GET|get department's list with information about average salary by each department.
-If department don't have any employees, then AVG salary will by = 0 rest/departments/{id}/employees/|GET|get all employees from particular  department rest/employees|GET|get employee's list rest/employees/{id}|GET|get employee by id
+If department don't have any employees, then AVG salary will be = 0 rest/departments/{id}/employees/|GET|get all employees from particular  department rest/employees|GET|get employee's list rest/employees/{id}|GET|get employee by id